Energy Star Appliances

 Our Energy Star Center

 includes all Energy Star-qualified appliances including washers, dishwashers, refrigerators, freezers, air conditioners, air purifiers and dehumidifiers.
-Certain appliances, like ranges and dryers, are not Energy Star-certified because of the large amount of energy they consume.
+Certain appliances, like ranges, are not Energy Star-certified because of the large amount of energy they consume.
 The government-run Energy Star program identifies and labels energy-efficient appliances and other products to encourage energy conservation.
 Like Energy Star, the Consortium for Energy Efficiency (CEE) promotes energy-efficient products and technologies.
 The CEE further defines appliance energy ratings by assigning tiers appropriate to energy usage.
 The three tiers are determined by the percentage that the product is more efficient than the federal standard—the higher the tier, the more efficient the appliance.
 Energy Star/CEE appliances are tested to verify they provide significant energy savings nationwide, while still delivering the features and performance you expect.

 Each Energy Star-qualified appliance on AJ Madison